AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

       \begintext

-the name of which, let's call it "convrt.tm", can be then provided as a sole argument of the :py:meth:`spiceypy.spiceypy.furnsh` routine:
+the name of which, let's call it "convrt.tm", can be then provided as a sole argument of the :py:func:`spiceypy.spiceypy.furnsh` routine:

 .. code-block:: python